Using Gauge Covariant Lie Derivatives in Poincar\'{e} Gauge and Metric Teleparallel Theories of Gravity: Concluding remarks

 Here we illustrated a straightforward generalization of the ordinary Lie derivative to non-Riemannian, but metric compatible geometries.
 The Lie-Lorentz derivative is a gauge covariant derivative that reduces to the regular Lie derivative for the metric, but yields the symmetry conditions for any co-frame gauge choice associated with that metric, and can determine the independent spin connection with respect to that particular gauge choice.

 In particular, we have highlighted how the gauge covariant Lie derivative, or Lie-Lorentz derivative, can be employed to determine the initial geometrical framework for a number of Riemann-Cartan geometries.
 Details for the spherical symmetric and plane symmetric geometries are given for both Riemann-Cartan and metric teleparallel geometries.
 The corresponding proper frame for spherical symmetry is known already \cite{vandenHoogen:2024ash}, but the proper frame for the plane symmetric case is new.
 Static spherically symmetric and Kantowski-Sachs geometries are subcases of the more general spherically symmetric model and are mentioned for completeness.
 As an example of spatially homogeneous but anisotropic metrics having a non-trivial isotropy subgroup, the LRS Bianchi III was selected as an example.
 The co-frame/spin connection pair was determined for both the Riemann-Cartan and metric teleparallel geometries, with the proper frame given in the appendix.
 Further examples include the G\"{o}del metric which has a five dimensional isometry group and the Robertson Walker metric which has a six dimensional isometry group.
 Completing the set of examples, we looked at the maximally symmetric de Sitter and anti-de Sitter metrics in Riemann-Cartan geometries and we determined the appropriate co-frame and spin connection pair.
-We also defined a metric teleparallel de Sitter and teleparallel anti-de Sitter by restricting the full group of isometries to a seven dimensional subgroup.
+We also defined a metric teleparallel de Sitter geometry and a metric teleparallel anti-de Sitter geometry by restricting the full group of isometries to a seven dimensional subgroup (see also \cite{Coley:2022qug}).
+Reducing the number symmetries of the co-frame and spin connection to a subgroup of the isometries of the metric could yield additional insight into these geometries and requires further consideration.